 MCLA Cares

-Dear Students, we know the last 18 months have been hard.
-Returning to an in-person campus experience this semester was a shared goal that we all have been working towards.
-While we have indeed returned to campus, we are not 100% okay.
+Dear Students, we know that college can be a stressful time.
 Our staff have come together to brainstorm ways to support your mental health and reduce your stress and anxiety.
 Below are things we can do as partners in your education.
 Additionally, there are steps you can take to contribute to your wellbeing:

 Take advantage of the offerings below that apply to you.